 Everything we used is in this picture:

-Our cards are roughly 3.5″ x 4.5″ but you can make them size as fits you.
-What’s important is to cut pieces of textured scraps in a little smaller size so you can glue them on each card.
+Our cards are roughly 3.5″ x 4.5″ but you can make them size you want.
+The most important is to cut pieces of textured scraps in smaller size than cards in orger to be able to glue them on each card.

 So, we started with spreading cards on the floor.
 I wanted kids to freely explore all of the textures.
 My toddler was a bit surprised when I told her that she can take off her slippers and socks and touch cards with her feet, not only her hands.
 But soon enough she was all over it.
 I haven’t included any really rough textures for the first time because I didn’t want to discourage her right from the beginning.

 Variation 2 – Basic Touch & Match Game